 Reflect aims to improve the meaningful participation of people in decisions that affect their lives, through strengthening their ability to communicate.
 It begins with respect and value for people’s existing knowledge and experience and involves a continual cycle of reflection and action.
 It is not about reflection or learning for the sake of it, but rather reflection for the purpose of change.
 Since the inability to communicate is both a cause and effect of inequitable power relationships, Reflect employs a wide range of participatory tools to help create an open or democratic environment in which everyone is able to contribute.

-In the short term, ADRA Australia is partnering with Avondale College of Higher Education as well as ADRA offices and the Seventh-day Adventist Church in the South Pacific to pilot implementation of a community model of CHIP across three countries in the South Pacific.
+In the short term, ADRA Australia is partnering with Avondale University as well as ADRA offices and the Seventh-day Adventist Church in the South Pacific to pilot implementation of a community model of CHIP across three countries in the South Pacific.

 FocusThe outcomes of the study may provide evidence that a modified and contextualised CHIP can be used in the South Pacific to improve health and well-being.
 It will also provide evidence that when merged with Reflect, social change will provide for more equitable societies in which all participants are empowered.

 ImpactEvidence from preliminary data from the Pacific Islands has stimulated more interest by ADRA to trial the Live More program in a third world country in Asia where the Reflect methodology is widely used to address cultural issues.
 ADRA Cambodia has commenced trialling the Live More program in rural and semi-rural communities in the Pursat District of Cambodia.

 The first publication from this research is currently under review by an refereed journal.